 Autism Speaks has spent a great deal of resources trying to pin down the genetics that are ‘causing’ the disorder.
-Well, genetics ain’t causing it, the environment is; and family studies have, for the most part, succeeded in identifying susceptibility (for example, siblings, male sex, advancing parental age).
+Genetics plays a role, as well as the environment.
+Family studies have, for the most part, succeeded in identifying susceptibility (for example, siblings, male sex, advancing parental age).

 My hero (she has many other admirers) is Martha Herbert, MD, PhD.
 Her neurological knowledge and background has helped establish structural findings consistent in autism, especially white matter changes in the brain.
 Her practitioner (and practical) side has noted the improvements that patients have made, the sad state of the environment that plays a role, and the community of parents who are fighting to find guidance.

-Dr. Herbert has challenged the conventional paradigm by declaring that ASDAutism spectrum disorder looks more like a whole body disorder that also affects the brain.
+Dr. Herbert has challenged the conventional paradigm by declaring that ASD looks more like a whole body disorder that also affects the brain.
 That notion is consistent with the observation that there are many autisms, that the susceptible individuals could be the children born in this millennium especially, that there are other symptoms and signs that don’t involve the central nervous system, and that patients can recover function.
 Thanks, Martha.

-The ASD patient should be carefully examined for G-IGastro-intestinal (stomach, small intestine; large bowel) health, sleep patterns, nutritional intake, and of course, neurologic manifestations.
+The ASD patient should be carefully examined for G-I health, sleep patterns, nutritional intake, and of course, neurologic manifestations.
 A search needs to take place for ongoing inflammation.
 Even if a specific abnormality is not the cause of autism, oxidation sets up a vicious cycle leading to poor downstream function.
 All of a patient’s systems need to be checked in order to help correct a malfunctioning network.
 Attempts should then be made to re-invigorate poorly functioning body engines.
 And finally, therapies should be directed at teaching (or re-teaching) the previously damaged pathways.

 Tags: advice, ASD, asd advice, ASD advise, autism advice, autism treatment, Complementary and Alternative Medicine, Complementary and alternative treatments, diagnosis, diet for autism, doctors curing autism, Gluten free, remove toxins, safety, vitamins and ASD, vitamins autism